 Their money-back guarantee only applies to their yearly plans.
 If you want a free trial, don’t pick a monthly option, as you won’t get a refund.
-All plans support 10 simultaneous connections, so you’ll have total freedom over the number of devices you can use with the VPN.
+All plans support unlimited simultaneous connections, so you’ll have total freedom over the number of devices you can use with the VPN.

 Available payment options include credit cards and PayPal.
 So, if you’re planning to pay with cryptocurrencies, you won’t be able to do it.

 If you’re a Linux user, you’ll have to make do with a manual connection.
 Apps are available for Windows and macOS.
 Both clients have a similar interface, which should be simple enough to navigate for most users.

 You get a selection from several tabs like QuickConnect, Server List, and Account settings.
 By switching the tabs, you can quickly alter your settings or connect to a different server.
 The server list can be switched from list view to map view, which I found very convenient.
 There’s even a filter according to the proximity and latency of the server.

 Feature-wise, the macOS version has a kill switch, auto-reconnect, an obfuscation toggle, and on-demand rules.
 The Windows kill switch is a bit more customizable, allowing even local area network blocks.
 So, other than SSTP and PPTP tunneling protocols, nothing is separating the Windows and macOS versions.

 Suppose you’re an avid cybersecurity tools user by now.
 In that case, you should have noticed that iOS apps rarely have the edge over Android.
 IPVanish apps are no exception to the rule.
 Their Android version is head and shoulders above the iOS version.